jinghuazhao/GWAS-course/DATA.md

 [GTEx](https://gtexportal.org/home/) provides a platform to study human gene expression and regulation and its relationship to genetic variation.

+[Regulatorycircuits](http://regulatorycircuits.org/index.html) is a repository of human cell type- and tissue-specific gene regulatory networks.

 [ROADMAP and ENDCODE epigenomics data](http://egg2.wustl.edu/roadmap/web_portal/) has information for a total of 127 consolidated epigenomes.

 [STRING](https://string-db.org/) is dedicated to protein-protein interaction networks.